ga-wdi-boston/ruby-objects-assessment/README.md

 You may use any resource, other than someone else in the room, to help you complete the diagnostic.

-Check your answers as you work with by running `rspec specs`.
+Check your answers as you work with by running `rspec spec`.

 Commit and push your changes.